 The stores carry a diverse product range from both Team Manila Lifestyle and Daily Grind – another division in their clothing brand.
 While Team Manila Lifestyle maintains graphic interpretations of the imagery in the Philippines, Daily Grind is not so much locked into the Filipino culture.
 It tackles different subcultures, rather, like music, art, and action sports, and asks the question, “What is your daily grind?”
 Between the two lines, they are pushing out 80 designs every three months, with roughly 300 pieces per design.
 Team Manila now has a staff of 35 employees that helps run the collective operation of a design studio and two clothing lines.
 Yet every day, Jowee and Mon still open and close the headquarters.

 Although their growth is an indication of success, there are third world challenges.
 The Philippines is among the poorest countries in the world, with a quarter of the population living below the poverty line.
 Team Manila has adjusted with lower price points and local payment options for customers without credit cards to order online or transportation to travel to stores.
+Consider the ease of refund and chargeback management when comparing card payment providers.
 These challenges, however, do help promote the idea of “loving your own”, something that Jowee and Mon truly believe in.
 They have the Filipinos’ back, while offering products that are comparable in design and quality to Asian and American competitors.

 In between designing the next season that will introduce new items like cut and sew, weaving patterns, pants, and hopefully a full women’s line, is always the goal of familiarizing Filipino culture to the world.
 They want to break the geographic and cultural barriers, and make the Philippines known.
 Jowee and Mon have a running joke that they would stop business if the Philippines got out of it’s third world status.
 Regardless if that happens, we hope they continue their movement.